senorgeneral/docker-ngrok/README.md

 Open a port for 4040 in the Unraid ngrok docker interface

-# the port should always be 32400.
-The IP is what ever your plex server ip is.
-Most likely the same as your Unraid ip.
 NGROK_PORT = Plex_IP:32400
+(the port should always be 32400.
+The IP is what ever your plex server IP is.
+Most likely the same as your Unraid IP.
+Example 192.168.1.20:32400)

 NGROK_AUTH = Ngrok Authtoken from their website after you've created an account